jsgonsette/InvertedPendulum/README.md

 * Three screws to attache the motor in the shell.
 Check this [Assembly BOM](Assembly%20BOM.xlsx).
 * The cable to connect the PCB to the battery.
 You have to assemble it yourself.
 Check this [Cables BOM](./Mecanic/Cables%20BOM.xlsx).
 * The cable to connect the pendulum to the PIC microcontroller programmer.
 You have to assemble it yourself.
 Check this [Cables BOM](./Mecanic/Cables%20BOM.xlsx).
 * A Lipo charger.
-Personnaly, I'm very pleased with this charger.
+Personnaly, I'm very pleased with the [Graupner UltraMat 14 plus](https://www.graupner.de/mediaroot/files/6464_Ultramat_14_plus_de_en_fr_it.pdf) but there are many other ones.
-* A Microchip programmation device like the [PICkit 3](https://www.microchip.com/Developmenttools/ProductDetails/PG164130), availabe on Farnell, for example.
+* A Microchip programmation device like the [PICkit 3](https://www.microchip.com/Developmenttools/ProductDetails/PG164130) or the [ICD 3](https://www.microchip.com/Developmenttools/ProductDetails/DV164035), availabe on Farnell, for example.
 * (optional) The cable to connect the pendulum to a serial cable.
 You have to assemble it yourself.
 Check this [Cables BOM](./Mecanic/Cables%20BOM.xlsx).
 * (optional) a USB - Serial cable